“In space, no one can hear you scream.”

 What is Alien about?

 During a harrowing landing, the ship is damaged.
-While the repairs are underway, a trio of explorers investigate the source of the transmission and discover a derelict spacecraft.
-One of the explorers is attacked by a small creature found within.
+While the repairs are underway, a trio of explorers investigate the source of the transmission.
+They discover a derelict spacecraft and one of them is attacked by a small creature within.
 They return to the now-repaired Nostromo and blast off for home.

-The remaining crew struggle against the creature and the very company for which they work.
+The remaining crew struggle against the creature, themselves, and the very company responsible for their doom.

-In the final moments, the creature is confronted with little more than raw determination.
+In the movie’s final moments, the creature is confronted by a lone crew member armed with little more than raw determination.

 Safe at last, the last survivor settles into cryosleep, at peace.

-What began as a “B-movie” idea that grew beyond that into an enduring piece of art, Alien has spawned three sequels, numerous books and comics, video games, and prequel films.
+What began as a “B-movie” idea that grew beyond that, Alien has spawned three sequels, numerous books and comics, video games, and prequel films.

 There is even an “Alien Day” recognized annually on April 26 with special marketing treats and releases.
 (The date is inspired by the retconned name for the planetoid, LV-426.)

-Visit the Internet Movie Database for an extensive cast & crew list.
+Visit the Internet Movie Database for an extensive list of the cast & crew.